 Mention a Hawaiian vacation to your family and you’ll quickly escalate to the Best.
 Parent.
 Ever.
 There’s plenty of reasons why from beaches to Hawaiian culture, but which island to visit with your kids?
-Our guest author votes for Maui and gives us these 10 fun things to do with kids in Maui, Hawaii.
+We vote for Maui with these 10 fun things to do with kids in Maui, Hawaii.

 This post may contain affiliate links.
 If you click through and buy, TravelingInHeels will get a small commission.
 Thank you for your support!